stjep/presentations-talks/journal_club/weidman_2017_the_jingle_and_jangle_of/PITCHME.md

 Yada yada yadda

 Note:
-This is a note for the speaker
+This is a note for the speaker.
+Why is this not rendering??

 +++